mbychkowski/cloud-code-build-deploy/README.md

 >responsible for all of their own security, scaling, and cost control as part of
 >this deployment.

+## Prerequisites

+1. 2 gke clusters.
+One designated as `dev` and a second as `prod`
+2. asmcli downloaded and installed to view canary process.
+Installation instructions can be found [here](https://cloud.google.com/service-mesh/docs/managed/provision-managed-anthos-service-mesh-asmcli#download_the_installation_tool).
+Or run `make asm-install`

 ## 00 - Initialize

 For demonstration purposes it is recommended to set this code up in a [Cloud Source Repository](https://source.cloud.google.com/) in your Goolge Cloud project.
-Push this repository to that.
+Push this repository to that git repo once setup.
 CSR will be the source of the build triggers for this demo.

-It is also assumed for this demo, that you have 2 GKE clusters (one "dev" and one "prod" cluster)

 **ENV Variables**